sven-hash/docs/docs/develop-with-nym/wasm-client.md

 let client = new Client(directoryUrl, identity, authToken);
 ```

-This returns a nym Client which connects to a Nym gateway via websocket.
+This returns a Nym Client which connects to a Nym gateway via websocket.
 All communication with the Nym network happens through this client.

 The `directoryUrl` of the Nym testnet is `http://sandbox-validator.nymtech.net:8081`.
 Use that if you want to connect to the running testnet.